HiveRunner/HiveRunner/README.md

         </configuration>
     </plugin>

-as an alternative if this does not solve the OOM issues, try increase the -Xmx and -XX:MaxPermSize settings.
+As an alternative if this does not solve the OOM issues, try increase the -Xmx and -XX:MaxPermSize settings.
 For example:

     <plugin>
         <groupId>org.apache.maven.plugins</groupId>